 When we take a photo with our cameras, we turn a 3D image into 2D.
-It can cause problems when you’re trying to display depth.
+That can cause problems when you’re trying to display depth.

-It has advantages and disadvantages, depending on what you’re trying to convey with your photo.
-But, ultimately, it holds you back when trying to add depth to a photo.
+It has advantages and disadvantages, depending on what you’re trying to convey in your photo.
+But ultimately, it holds you back when trying to add depth to a photo.

 How to Add Depth to a Photo